| Question | Best for | Next action |

 | 5 | Save the regulation page or PDF for the area before you leave signal. |

 If you still need the licence or Outdoors Card step, start with the Ontario fishing licence page.
-If you want to compare Ontario dates with other provinces, use the Fishing Season Calendar 2026.
+If you want to compare Ontario dates with other provinces, open the Fishing Season Calendar 2026.